flecoqui/CognitiveServices/FaceUWPSampleApp/README.md

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/main.png)

 The application is used to take picture, open picture and analyze the picture with Cognitive Services.
-As you use the application with Computer Vision service, verify the Check Box Custom Vision is unchecked.
+As you use the application with Computer Face service, verify the Check Box Custom Face is unchecked.

 ### Entering your subscription Key
-Then you can enter the subscription key associated with the Computer Vision Cognitive Service which will be used for the communication Computer Vision Cognitive Services.
+Then you can enter the subscription key associated with the Computer Face Cognitive Service which will be used for the communication Computer Face Cognitive Services.

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/subscriptionkey.png)

 ### Entering the hostname
-Then you can enter the hostname associated with the url of your Computer Vision Cognitive Service.
+Then you can enter the hostname associated with the url of your Computer Face Cognitive Service.
 The format is usually region.api.cognitive.microsoft.com.

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/hostname.png)